 Kihagyás

-1. Relationship between the model and the code
+1. The relationship between the model and the code

 • Getting started with Visual Studio and .NET application development.

-• Building a simple Hello World .NET application, C# basics
+• Creating a simple Hello World .NET application, C# basics

 • Illustrating the relationship between UML and code

-While there will certainly be some students who have used the Visual Studio environment before, in Prog2 (C++) or for other reasons, there will almost certainly be others who have not used it or who remember it less.
-The goal here is to get familiar with the interface, so as you work through the exercises, you will be introduced to the things you use (e.g. Solution Explorer, F5 running, using breakpoints, etc.) to build your first C# application.
+Although there are certainly students who have used the Visual Studio environment before, either during the Prog2 (C++) course or for other reasons, there will almost certainly be others who have not used it or who remember it less.
+The goal here is to get familiar with the interface, so while solving the tasks, continuously explain the features being used (e.g. Solution Explorer, F5 run, using breakpoints, etc.), in order to create our very first C# application.

 Prerequisites